 Description of measures planned for system security and integrity of data

+There will be no

 Overall test strategy

 As part of the development strategy methods from test driven development will be used to create parts of the application.
 This means that for some parts of the project unit tests will be written which will be used to aid development.
 This will mean that a testing framework will be used during the development of the project to generate and automatically tests these tests.